 What kind of frames do you use?

 Through much experimentation, DDE has found several frame mouldings that meet our standards of high quality, aesthetics, ecological sourcing, and affordability.
 Our prints are framed by professionals with a high degree of attention to detail.
-Our frames have a 1″ face and are 2.25″ deep with a matte finish.

 A deckled edge refers refers to a print where the paper’s edge is slightly rough, or torn, as opposed to a straight clean edge.
 This is a common style among works of Fine Art on paper.
 We make decisions on every print whether to use a deckled or straight edge based on the aesthetic of the piece.
 When a print has a deckled edge it will be floated within the frame.
 Because we deckle our edges by hand, there will be some irregularities along the edge.
 This is the beauty of a deckled edge and Fine Art paper!

 Floating refers to a work on paper that is mounted on the face of a piece of matboard within the frame, allowing space between the edge of the print and the face of the frame.
 Depending on the size and style of the piece, this will usually be between 1 and 2 inches.
 Floating a work on paper will emphasize the ‘objectness’ of the work, the quality of the paper, as well as giving the work some breathing room.
 The alternative to a floated frame is a flush mount, where the print extends all the way to the edges of the frame, often seen in photographic works.